NHS Lothian to Save £644k on Energy a Year

 We have been awarded by NHS Lothian the project to upgrade and improve the existing energy centre and infrastructure of St John’s Hospital in Livingston which will save 2,649 tonnes of carbon and £644k per year.

 The scheme will see the existing 30 year old steam boiler plant upgraded to include a 1.5MW CHP engine, three 5MW steam boilers and new chimney flues.
 Waste heat will also be captured from the laundry area and used to generate heating and hot water around the hospital to maximise energy savings as their current system is inefficient.
-This innovative system has been designed to divert the high temperature condensate return into a new 300kw plate heat exchanger to transfer the waste heat omitted from the laundry area and convert it into low temperature hot water to be distributed around the hospital’s heating system.
+This innovative system has been designed to divert the high temperature condensate return into a new 300kw plate heat exchanger to transfer the waste heat emitted from the laundry area and convert it into low temperature hot water to be distributed around the hospital’s heating system.
 This will provide significant carbon and financial savings for the scheme as using the wasted heat will provide financial savings of £26,249 per annum.

 A new smart SCADA monitoring system will be installed to monitor, control and optimise the energy scheme to maximise financial savings, improve supply resilience and minimise carbon emissions.